Bryli06/NESEmulator/README.md

 # NESEmulator

 An NES Emulator written in V!

+It can currently play all mapper 0 NES games without sound.

-Lots still left to be implemented like mappers and ppu scrolling.
+Lots still left to be implemented like mappers and the APU.

 Sorry in advanced for the poor code quality and lack of comments.